 The Net Asset Value figures are published monthly.
 The Directors receive regular feedback, with assistance from the Company's broker, from institutional shareholders, which is reported to the Board and the Chairman.
-Shareholders who wish to communicate with the Board should contact the Administrator in the first instance, whose contact details can be found on page 1.
+Shareholders who wish to communicate with the Board should contact the Administrator in the first instance.
 In addition, Board members will be available to respond to shareholders' questions at the Annual General Meeting.